beehive-lab/mambo/docs/tutorials/hipeac2025/exercise4/README.md

 ## Next Steps 👏

-This is the last exercise, so please feel free to extend the plugin with any other ideas, ask us any questions or have a look at the [Appendix](../appendix/README.md) that discusses debugging MAMBO and its plugins with GDB.
+This is the last exercise, so please feel free to extend the plugin with any other ideas such as only printing `MUL`/`MULW` instructions in a particular function.
+You can also ask us any questions, or have a look at the [Appendix](../appendix/README.md) that discusses debugging MAMBO and its plugins with GDB.

-#### ✏️ Please help us improve the MAMBO tutorial by following the [link](https://forms.office.com/e/ZtDJSEgWhH).